Ramsey County is redoing Cleveland Avenue from Larpenteur to Como and in the process removing many large healthy old growth trees.

 A shower is important – It’s important to shower (and dry off) before first entering sauna and a cool shower is often a good way to cool off after each round.
 The more convenient the shower the more likely it is to be used and the more pleasant an experience.
 We have two for our sauna; one inside and one outside.

 A Window on the world – Being able to see outside while in sauna is quite enjoyable.

-Changing Room/Shower/Vestibule – Besides changing and showering this space provides a critical air-lock function to lessen cold chilling air from blowing in to the sauna.
-It also provides a safe way to lock the building without the risk of locking someone in the hot room.
+Changing Room – Besides changing and showering this space provides a critical air-lock function to prevent or lessen cold chilling air from blowing in to the sauna.

 Heated Floors – If you have a concrete floor then adding in-floor radiant heat can make for a more comfortable experience, especially in the changing room and shower but also in the hot room.
 Extending this to the porch and nearby walks or patios (snow melt system) isn’t a bad idea either.

 Privacy – Sauna is best enjoyed nude.
 Providing for some privacy for both inside the sauna building and for an outdoor patio can make for a much more enjoyable experience for all.

 Wood, Gas or Electric Heater?
 Wood is more traditional and more romantic.
 Even the routine of preparing the fire has benefits and for many of us is quite enjoyable, relaxing and a great way to prepare for a good day of sauna.
 A wood sauna causes you to slow down a bit and be intentional about your sauna which is good.
 Drawbacks are that it is not as convenient, uses natural resources (trees) and is a direct source of pollution.